 Davide Vigano, CEO of Sensoria Health Inc., says smart footwear has the potential to change the way in which physicians and people with Parkinson’s access personalised healthcare.

-“At Sensoria Health, we are honored to partner with NeuRA and The Michael J. Fox Foundation and Shake It Up Australia Foundation and look forward to working together to improve the quality of life for people with Parkinson’s disease.”
+“At Sensoria Health, we are honoured to partner with NeuRA and The Michael J. Fox Foundation and Shake It Up Australia Foundation and look forward to working together to improve the quality of life for people with Parkinson’s disease.”

 Clyde Campbell, Founder and CEO of the Shake It Up Australia Foundation says the potential to reduce falls for people living with Parkinson’s is a priority.
 “Together with our partners at The Michael J. Fox Foundation we are very pleased to support this research to improve the quality of life for anyone living with Parkinson’s who has gait and balance difficulties.
 Our focus is on finding improved treatments to slow or stop the progression of Parkinson’s and increase independence for those living with the disease. “